netpump-data/docs/docs/setup-offer.md

 3. Download and install the Netpump Desktop application [here][download-link]

+4. A domain name and DNS entries for each server you will create.
+> Managing DNS is outside the scope of this documentation.

-4. A keyVault with a provisioned SSL Certificate of the custom domain you wish to host the Netpump Server Application on.
+5. A keyVault with a provisioned SSL Certificate of the custom domain you wish to host the Netpump Server Application on.
-> You will also need to provision a Managed User Identity that has the required access to the Keyvault.
+> Acquiring a certificate is outside the scope of this documentation.
+Azure Key Vault provides ways to acquire certificates from third party certification authorities, or import your own.

 ## Provisioning Netpump server